 1. Be Upfront and Honest

 Don’t beat around the bush.
-Tell the interior designer if you already have a design yourself and just want to polish it up and place the orders, or if you want someone to work together with you to build and create something.
+Tell the interior designer if you already have a home makeover idea yourself and just want to polish it up and place the orders, or if you want someone to work together with you to build and create something.

 There are merits to both, and neither is wrong.
 What is wrong is not setting the right expectations.